matejsmycka/blog/guide_secret_detection.md

 ## Do it yourself!

 There is an infinite tradeoff between precision and variance.
-If you need more variance and don't mind more manual reviewing, you can try my tool [RegFinder](https://github.com/matejsmycka/regfinder), which is like grep, but more suited for secret detection.
+If you need more variance and don't mind more manual reviewing, you can try my tool [RegFinder](https://github.com/matejsmycka/regfinder), which is like grep, but more suited for secret detection (faster in bigger repos, more clear output).
 Or you can use grep directly.
 **Most valuable are the regexes** contained in the repo, not the tool you are gonna use.

 1. Clone this [repository](https://github.com/matejsmycka/regfinder)